openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Credential formats expressed as binary formats MUST be Base64url encoded and returned as a JSON string.

-Additional Credential Format Profiles may exist outside of Appendix E of [@!OpenID.VCI].
+Additional Credential Format Profiles may be defined in addition to those in Appendix E of [@!OpenID.VCI].

 # Wallet Invocation {#wallet-invocation}